Blackwater Valley Path

 Look out for the Coot sign which indicates the path route.

 The path surface varies from unmade single track to wide surfaced - "multi-user" sections that are suitable for wheelchairs, pushchairs and buggies and bicycles.
-The wide section runs from Tice’s Meadow (Farnham Quarry) north up to Frimley Business Park.
+The wide section runs from Tices Meadow (Farnham Quarry) north up to Frimley Business Park.
+There is a section at Hollybush Lakes that is now not accessible to bicycles and is unsuitable for wheelchairs.

 The path is mainly flat, which makes it ideal for those with young families or, in the multi-user sections, people with mobility difficulties.